 comment While the sticker humber in the box and your comment in the adjacent space.

 Dot # PHEASE LIAUE THE WAY IT IS NOW

 589 BECAUSE IT WOW'T STOP THERE

 Dot#

 Dot #

-3) Please p rovide any additional comments you have on the I-94 Corridor Master Plan below:
+3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:

--

-1) Yorkville's 2035 Land Use Plan originally called for the area north of Braun Road to be "Urban Reserve" (highlighted in light blue).
-We would like your input on the future land use for this area for the Yorkville 2050 Land Use Plan.
-Circle one of the following: b) F c) F d) F h e) Plan for Industrial/Office (similar to GrandView Business Park) f) Plan for Housing g) Unsure/no preference h) Other: DO NOT EXPOND TO ALL p near the location for which you would like to your comment in the adjacent space: Dot # We do not want to ner any development - nervod: Dot# Dot # 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:
+Reserve e's 2035 Land Use Plan originally called for e" (highlighted in light blue).
+We would like y kville 2050 Land Use Plan.
+Circle one of th our input on the future land use for this area for b) F c) F d) F h e) Plan for Industrial/Office (similar to GrandView Business Park) f) Plan for Housing g) Unsure/no preference h) Other: DO NOT EXPOND TO ALL p near the location for which you would like to your comment in the adjacent space: Dot # We do not want to ner any development - nervod: Dot# Dot # 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:

 Reserve" (highlighted in light blue).
 We would like your input on the future land use for this area for the Yorkville 2050 Land Use Plan.
 Circle one of the following:

 a) Leave as Urban Reserve b) Plan for Agriculture c) Plan for Retail/Commercial d) Plan for Mixed Use (combined housing/office/retail) e) Plan for Industrial/Office (similar to GrandView Business Park) f) Plan for Housing g) Unsure/no preference h) Other:

 Dot Exercise - Place a numbered sticker on the maccomment.
 Write the sticker number in the box and ap near the location for which you would like to I your comment in the adjacent space:

 100 E HAVE A GIFT HE NOT LET THIS OPERT

 Dot #

 Dot #

 Please provide any additional comments you have

 194 WILL EXPAND I RE PLLY ON MY ELECTED

-OFFICIALS TO ACT RESPONSIBLEY ON LOOK AT
+OFFICIALS TO ACT RESPONS TIBLEY ON LOOK AT

-THE OVERALL PICTURE WHATS IN THE BEST
+THE OVERALL PICTURE

-INTEREST OF THE VILLAGE NOT 3 PEOPLE.
+INTEREST OF THE VILLAGE

 7 0 1

 Village Of Yorkville Yorkville Elementary School 18621 Washington Ave, Union Grove, WI 53182 May 14, 2019 e" (highlighted in light blue).
 We would like you kville 2050 Land Use Plan.
 Circle one of the fo b) P c) P d) P eave as Urban Reserve Plan for Agriculture Plan for Retail/Commercial Plan for Mixed Use (combined ousing/office/retail) f) g) Plan for Industrial/Office (similar to GrandView Business Park) Plan for Housing Unsure/no preference Other: ercise - Place a numbered sticker on the map r nt.
-Write the sticker number in the box and yo Dot# Dot # 1000 Dot # 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:
+Write the sticker number in the box and yo Dot# Dot # 1000 Dot# 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below: